Station 6 - Central District

 The Seattle Landmarks Board designated the station as a landmark in 2005.
-Click here to read the landmark nomination report.
-Once the new station is built, the City may sell the historic building and put the money back into the Fire Levy program.
+Read the landmark nomination report.
+With the new station open, the City began a disposition process to sell the historic building and put the money back into the Fire Levy program.

-The existing configuration, site terrain and historic character rule out expanding the existing station to the size needed.
+The existing configuration, site terrain and historic character ruled out expanding the existing station to the size needed.

 The project scope includes a new station built to current safety standards.

 - June 2011: Commercial Structures, Inc. awarded the construction contract.

 - May 2010: Neighbors had an opportunity to see the preliminary design and the fire engines at the Design Development Open House.
 The Seattle Design Commission approved the design development.

 - October 2009: Neighbors had an opportunity to see the preliminary design and the fire engines at the schematic design open house.
 The Seattle Design Commission approved the schematic design.